David Hilliard: Early life

-David Hilliard was born on May 15, 1942, in Rockville, Alabama to Lela and Lee Hilliard.
+David Hilliard was born on May 15, 1942, in Rockville, Alabama, to Lela and Lee Hilliard.
 David had six brothers and five sisters: Theodore, Allen, Nathaniel, Van, Roosevelt, Arthur, Rose Lee, Sweetie, Dorty Mae, Vera Lee, and Eleanora.
-His mother and father met in 1916 when his mother was 16, a little less than half the age of his father.
-In his childhood Hilliard met Huey Newton, who would later become the leader of the Black Panther movement.
+His parents met in 1916, when his mother was 16 years old, a little less than half the age of his father.
+In his childhood, Hilliard met Huey Newton, who would later become the leader of the Black Panther movement.

 Family life

 David Hilliard married Patrica (Pat) Hilliard in 1959.
-Patricia and David met at a David's friend Malcom Newton's fraternity party.
+They met at David's friend Malcom Newton's fraternity party.
 Although Pat at first resisted pursuit by David, she eventually agreed to date him.
-At the age of 17 David was informed that Patricia was pregnant and he dropped out of high school.
-At 17 David and Patricia married at Berkeley City Hall.
+At the age of 17, David was informed that Patricia was pregnant and he dropped out of high school.
+At 17, David and Patricia married at Berkeley City Hall.

-David, due to his lack of a high school diploma and skills had a hard time finding jobs.
+David, due to his lack of a high-school diploma and skills had a hard time finding jobs.
 He worked many odd jobs including: cleaning up after skilled laborers, a tile chipper, working at canneries, and a car salesman.

 David and Patricia Hilliard had three children: Patrice, Darryl, and Dorian.
 They named their daughter after Patrice Munsel, one of David's favorite singers.
 Dorian was named after Dorian Gray, the main character in Oscar Wilde's famous novel The Picture of Dorian Gray.

-During their early married life David faced alcohol addiction and a lack of anger management.
+During their early married life, David faced alcohol addiction and a lack of anger management.

-During his involvement with the Black Panthers David Hilliard met Brenda Presley and the two began an intimate relationship.
-David and Brenda had a daughter named Dassine.
+During his involvement with the Black Panthers, Hilliard met Brenda Presley and the two began an intimate relationship.
+They had a daughter named Dassine.

 Work in the Black Panthers

 Hilliard became involved in the Black Panther movement in 1966 while living in Oakland, California.
-Huey P. Newton, Hilliard's childhood friend informed him of this organization which Bobby Seale and he were founding.
+Huey P. Newton, Hilliard's childhood friend, informed him of this organization that Bobby Seale and he were founding.
 This organization believed in defense of minority groups by any means necessary and followed a 10-point plan outlining "What We Want" and "What We Believe."
 Early actions of the Black Panthers involved intercepting in police brutalities through using arms to enforce police rules of conduct.

 After the arrest of Huey Newton on October 28, 1967, for an armed scuffle with the Oakland Police resulting in the death of Officer John Frey, David Hilliard acted as the interim leader of the Black Panthers.
-Hilliard helped to then organize a rally in February 1968 called the "Free Huey Rally" that drew 6,000 people.
+Hilliard helped to then organize a rally in February 1968, called the "Free Huey Rally", that drew 6,000 people.